nguyenhuuluanTTB/nguyenhuuluanTTB/README.md

 </p>

 <p align="center">
-  Quét mã QR hoặc nhấn vào ảnh để kết bạn Zalo nhé!
+  Scan the QR code or click on the image to connect my Zalo account!
 </p>

 ---